The Memorial is not a museum of itself but a space of awareness, working- through and passing on.

 The correspondence between conical volumes that delimit the south and north extremities of the track area, the Observatory and the Reflection Hall “suspended” in the northern translation pit, is achieved with their different collocation in the hidden station.
 These spaces allow the visitor to have a personal experience of the Memorial, generating an estranging effect in relation to the narration of the survivors, an effect that starts with the traumatic passing from the atrium to the railway cars.

 The Reflection Hall is a space that represents the link between the Memorial (Observatory-Testimony-platforms and railway cars-Wall of Names) and the Memory Workshop (Library-documentation center- Auditorium, didactic areas and support areas).
 Differently from the Observatory, the Reflection Hall is connected to the track area, through the deportation mechanism that this site witnessed: it develops on the railway embankment and it puts man back at its center.
 Through a critical interpretation of monument-document, this area reaffirms the responsibility and the ethical dimension of Memory.

-The Memorial is not a museum of itself but a space of awareness, working- through and passing on.… a construction in which the original, very beautiful structure that Guido Morpurgo and Annalisa de Curtis have decided to lay bare plays a forceful part…. there is no longer such a great gap between the outside and the inside. but it is still a space that surprises and stirs. […] this Memorial seems to me to be one of the few interventions to have been realized in Milan in recent years which are...
+The Memorial is not a museum of itself but a space of awareness, working- through and passing on. … a construction in which the original, very beautiful structure that Guido Morpurgo and Annalisa de Curtis have decided to lay bare plays a forceful part…. there is no longer such a great gap between the outside and the inside. but it is still a space that surprises and stirs. […] this Memorial seems to me to be one of the few interventions to have been realized in Milan in...